rbpatt2019/ToDonePy/README.rst

     git clone https://github.com/rbpatt2019/ToDonePy/
     make install

 If you would like to contribute to development, the install instructions are slightly different.
-Please see the section on  :ref:`contributing`.
+Please see the section on `contributing <https://todonepy.readthedocs.io/en/latest/contributing.html#contributing>`_.

 Usage
 -----